Diep-Nguyen-Tara/Harvard-CS50-Project-Summary/README.md

 5 Data types in SQLite:
 --
+BLOB(Binary large objects)

+INTEGER

+NUMERIC(YYYY-MM-DD)

-BLOB(Binary large objects), INTEGER, NUMERIC(YYYY-MM-DD), REAL(float, decimal point with some number of digits thereafter), TEXT,...
+REAL(float, decimal point with some number of digits thereafter)

+TEXT.

 PRIMARY KEY: is the unique identifier & the unique ID inside of the table.

 FOREIGN KEY: is the reference to that primary key from another table, a separate table.

 Do FOREIGN KEY have to set the relationship? when you create the table, the programmer or the database administrator would create that relationship by using those keywords: primary key and foreign key that teaches the database what is related to what.

 CRUD functions: